Eurasian magpie: Distribution and habitat

 The range of the magpie extends across temperate Eurasia from Portugal, Spain and Ireland in the west to the Kamchatka Peninsula.

 The preferred habit is open countryside with scattered trees and magpies are normally absent from treeless areas and dense forests.
 They sometimes breed at high densities in suburban settings such as parks and gardens.
 They can often be found close to the centre of cities.
+In Sweden, magpies are exclusively connected with human settlements.
+It is extremely rare to find a magpie more than a few hundred meters from a human dwelling.
+Based on archaeological finds, it is postulated that the magpie became a scavenger around human communities perhaps as early as during the Scandinavian Bronze Age, but definitely during the Scandinavian Iron Age.

 Magpies are normally sedentary and spend winters close to their nesting territories but birds living near the northern limit of their range in Sweden, Finland and Russia can move south in harsh weather.

 Behaviour and ecology

 Breeding

 Some magpies breed after their first year, while others remain in the non-breeding flocks and first breed in their second year.
 They are monogamous, and the pairs often remain together from one breeding season to the next.
 They generally occupy the same territory on successive years.

 Mating takes place in spring.
 In the courtship display, males rapidly raise and depress their head feathers, uplift, open and close their tails like fans, and call in soft tones quite distinct from their usual chatter.
 The loose feathers of the flanks are brought over the primaries, and the shoulder patch is spread so the white is conspicuous, presumably to attract females.
 Short buoyant flights and chases follow.

 Magpies prefer tall trees for their bulky nest, firmly attaching them to a central fork in the upper branches.
 A framework of the sticks is cemented with earth and clay, and a lining of the same is covered with fine roots.
 Above is a stout though loosely built dome of prickly branches with a single well-concealed entrance.
 These huge nests are conspicuous when the leaves fall.
 Where trees are scarce, though even in well-wooded country, nests are at times built in bushes and hedgerows.